Beef Noodle Soup

 Event Content:

-- International promotion: Inviting foreign media and food critics to taste
+- International Promotion: Inviting foreign media and food critics to taste

 International Media Attention

-Michelin Guide: After the 2018 Taiwan Michelin Guide was released, multiple beef noodle shops received recommendations, including:
+After the 2018 Taiwan Michelin Guide was released, multiple beef noodle shops received recommendations, including:

-- Niubaba Beef Noodles: Michelin recommendation
+- Niu BaBa Beef Noodle: Michelin recommendation

-- Jianhong Beef Noodles: Local specialty recommendation
+- Jianhong Beef Noodle: Local specialty recommendation

 Diplomatic Soft Power